aerrata/cat-api/README.md

 This repo contains **Cat Facts** microservice app that generates random cat facts.
 It also demonstrates a DevOps pipeline workflow for multi language app using **Github Actions**, **Terraform** and **AWS ECR**.
 It includes:

-- Provision ECR repos using Terraform
+- Provision ECR repos using Terraform.
-- CI/CD pipeline with build, test and push workflows
+- CI/CD pipeline with build, test and push workflows.
-- App containerization
+- App containerization.
-- Git branching strategy for multiple collaborator
+- Git branching strategy for multiple collaborator.

 ## 📂 Project Structure